og-casque/sadela/README.md

     ./sadela.py --rm --name container_name

+List created containers

+    ./sadela.py --list

+### TODO

+- [ ] fix rights for files in shared dir
+- [ ] fix `/etc/hosts` file
+- [ ] fix issues with `bloodhound` crashing unexpectedly
+- [ ] cleaner install for personall wordlists
+- [ ] add a personal ressources option
+- [ ] fix issues with the wrapper (when a container crashes, fix list)

 ### Warning
-This project has a lot of issues and some things may not work as expected.
+This project is in development and some things may not work as expected.
+Pre installed tools should all work though.